metaspace2020/metaspace/metaspace/webapp/docs/src/features/visualization/optical-image-overlay.md

 ## How to use it

-Instructions for using the mouse to align your ion and optical images are available directly on the tool page.
+Instructions for aligning your ion and optical images are available directly on the tool page.
 Here's a step-by-step video showing how to access and use the optical image overlay tool:

 <YouTubeEmbed id="yFrTYabxsTw" />